John Oakley-Smith

-John Oakley-Smith was a Rhodesian-born musician that obtained success in South Africa during the 1970s.
+John Oakley-Smith was a Rhodesian-born musician who obtained success in South Africa during the 1970s.
 Oakley-Smith performed at several South African venues such as the Troubadour and Chelsea Theatre but shied away from big stages.
 He released an album in 1976 called Matinees on Saturdays.
 Oakley-Smith was the musical director for productions of And Green And Golden, Cop-Out, Torch Song Trilogy, Madame Butterfly, Twelfth Night, or What You Will and performed in Ain't We Got Fun.

 Biography

 John Oakley-Smith was born in 1950 in Rhodesia (now Zimbabwe) and lived a short time in Angola before coming to Cape Town, South Africa in 1970.
 At the age of 5, Oakley-Smith had an interest in playing the piano.
 He was encouraged to play by his mother who was also a pianist.
 However, at the age of 14, he broke his leg and could not play the piano for two years.
 At this point, he taught himself to play the guitar and despite his proficiency in the string instrument he still prefers the piano.